 - Insufficient support.
 Teachers report the impact of increased accountability with reduced support.
 Such support may include reduced funding for resources, reduced leadership capacity, lack of mentoring/coaching, and training or professional learning not aligned to an individual teacher's actual needs. - Reduced pipeline of new teacher candidates.
-The decrease in teachers in traditional educator preparation programs as well as non-traditional programs has put an additional burden on already crowded schools facing an increasing shortage of teachers as the current workforce reaches retirement age. - Salary increases in neighboring states, competition with neighboring LEAs and charter schools.
-Each of the states bordering Arizona provided pay raises to teachers in 2015.
+The decrease in teachers in traditional educator preparation programs as well as non-traditional programs such as Teach for America or Troops to Teachers has put an additional burden on already crowded schools facing an increasing shortage of teachers as the current workforce reaches retirement age. - Salary increases in neighboring states, competition with neighboring LEAs and charter schools.
+Each of the states bordering Arizona provided pay raises to teachers in 2015 while Arizona continues to reduce its education funding.
 LEAs in Yuma, Bullhead City and Kingman report losing teachers to San Diego, Laughlin and Las Vegas as those communities pay considerably more.
 Schools in rural areas find it difficult to retain or recruit candidates and often lose their "home-grown" teachers to Tucson and Phoenix where LEAs pay more and where there are greater opportunities in the larger urban setting.
-Lower performing LEAs, with limited resources to improve, may lose highly effective teachers to a neighboring, higher performing charter school. - Limited incentive to serve in hard to fill content areas.
+Lower performing LEAs, with limited resources to improve, may lose highly effective teachers to a neighboring, higher performing charter school.

+- Limited incentive to serve in hard to fill content areas.
 Through grant funding some LEAs are able to provide stipends or incentives for teachers to work in hard to fill content areas or at lower performing schools.
 However, those hard to fill areas also face other challenges and the support may not be available to completely incentivize an effective teacher to move there. - Leadership pathways.
 Limited pathways exist for professional advancement for those who desire to provide leadership yet want to remain in the classroom rather than take an administrative position or seek employment at a university, government agency or consulting firm.